Skip to main content

 Things to do in the Leidsebuurt (Theatre District)

 By day, the area around Leidseplein is known for its shopping and sun-soaked terraces.
-As night falls, Leidsebuurt transforms into a lively entertainment district as people flock to the neon-lit signs of bars, clubs, cinemas and gig venues.
+As night falls, Leidsebuurt transforms into a lively entertainment district as people flock to the neon-lit signs of bars, clubs, cinemas, theatres and gig venues.
 Several top performing arts institutions are clustered here, earning this quarter the title of Amsterdam's theatre district.

 Catch performances by a new generation of theatre-makers